Everything You’re Doing To Heal Is Why You Can’t Move On

 You don’t see it.
 You see through it.

-So when you tried to heal — the therapy, the journaling, the processing, the time — you weren’t healing from outside the problem.
+When you tried to heal — the therapy, the journaling, the processing, the time — you were trying to change the pattern while still seeing everything through the lens that created it.

 The Blind Spot creates the meaning.